ErikMN/dnf_ui/README.md

 ## Why?

-As a long-time user of Synaptic I wanted a similar tool for DNF5.
-I want a package manager frontend which is native, fast, reliable, and easy to use.
+As a long-time user of Synaptic, I wanted a similar tool for DNF5: a native package manager frontend that is fast, reliable, and easy to use.

-This project is also a practical way for me to learn more about how to build a stable and maintainable desktop application.
+This project is also a practical way for me to learn more about building a stable and maintainable desktop application.
-The goal is not to experiment for its own sake, but to also build something genuinely useful for me and others.
+The goal is not experimentation for its own sake, but to build something genuinely useful for me and others.

 Other graphical package managers with a longer history include: